 Autoflower Pro’s and Con’s

-- Ready to harvest in 2-3 months
+- Autoflowers are ready to harvest in 2-3 months.

 Photoperiod Pro’s and Con’s

-- Can implement a variety of training methods for higher yields
+- Can implement a variety of training methods for higher yields.

-- Landrace, heirloom and OG genetics available
+- Landrace, heirloom and OG genetics available.

-- Ready to harvest in 3-4 months
+- Photoperiods to harvest in 3-4 months.

 - Some strains are harder to manage for beginners, susceptible to molds, etc.

-- Regular seeds can be male
+- Regular seeds can grow to become male or female plants.

 The Top Factors to Consider For Choosing Autos vs Photos